Confusion in park over recycled tickets

 Some of them, including at prime attractions like swimming and gymnastics, have been filled by soldiers when not on duty conducting security checks at venues.

-British Olympic Association (BOA) Chairman Colin Moynihan said on Tuesday that the International Olympic Committee must take control of ticketing and create a new platform for future Games.
+British Olympic Association BOA.L Chairman Colin Moynihan said on Tuesday that the International Olympic Committee must take control of ticketing and create a new platform for future Games.

 He said Britain would raise the issue with the IOC at the post-Games briefing in Rio de Janeiro, the host for 2016.